BretStateham/ZisForZombie/Construct 2/Demo/Assets/Snippets/Construct 2 Demo Snippets.md

 	![26ZombiePlatformSettings](images/26zombieplatformsettings.png?raw=true "Zombie Platofrm Settings")

+	> **Note:** The **"Max Speed"** property controls how fast our Zombie can move, and the **"Jump Strength"** property controls how high he can jump.
+Using the settings above causes our Zombie to move a little bit slower and jump a little bit lower than the default settings.
+You can tweak these in your game if desired.
+Notice that there are also a bunch of other properties you can play with!

 - From the **"Home"** ribbon along the top, click **"Run layout"** to run the game in the browser.
 You may need to refresh the page in the browser to see the latest changes.

 	![27RunLayout](images/27runlayout.png?raw=true "Run Layout")

 - **Notice that "Z" falls right off the screen**.
 That is because we don't any any platforms for him to land on.
 Close the browser when done.

+A completed version of the demo so far can be found here: **"Demo\End\04 - ZisForZombie - Zombie Behaviors.capx"**

 <!-- ======================================================================= -->